sabo/LostWW1Pics/README.md

     over the top, there's a box stashed in some attic in Staten Island or whatever labeled "Grandpa's War Pix", full of poorly-lit, badly-framed, or otherwise low-quality pictures.
+* I used a collection of very nice scans from an Atlantic series called [World War I in Photos](https://www.theatlantic.com/projects/world-war-i-in-photos/).
+They should all be public domain by now, but I also tweet the attribution used in that piece, along with a permalink to the original image, after each tweet.